-Identification and histopathological studies of selected diseases of field and horticulturalcrops covered in theory.
+Identification and histopathological studies of selected diseases of field and horticultural crops covered in theory.
 Collection and preservation of plant diseased specimens for Herbarium;

-Note: Students should submit 50 pressed and well-mounted specimens/ photographs giving systematic position and brief description of symptoms.
+Note: Students should submit 50 pressed and well-mounted specimens/ photographs givingsystematic position and brief description of symptoms.

-Suggested books -:
+Suggested Readings -: